kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

                  bottomLabel.topAnchor, constant: 8)
 ```

-This achieves exactly the same result.
-A view now has a layout anchor object representing the `.Bottom` attribute, and that anchor object can create constraints relating to other layout anchors.
+This achieves the same result.
+The view now has a layout anchor object representing the `.Bottom` attribute, and that anchor object can create constraints relating to other layout anchors.

 That's all there is to it! `UIView` now has a `bottomAnchor` property, as well as other anchors that correspond to other `NSLayoutAttributes`.
 For example, for `.Width` it has `widthAnchor`, for `.CenterX` it has `centerXAnchor` etc.

 They're all subclasses of `NSLayoutAnchor`, which has a number of methods for creating constraints relating to other anchors.
-And as well as the method above, which takes a constant, there is a version with no constant:
+In addition to the above method, there is also a convenience version for when the constant is 0:

 ```swift
 let constraint = topLabel.bottomAnchor.constraintEqualToAnchor(
                  bottomLabel.topAnchor)
 ```

-Now that's a much more expressive and concise way to create a constraint!
+That's a much more expressive and concise way to create a constraint!

 >**Note:** A view doesn't have an anchor property for every possible layout attribute.
 Any of the attributes relating to the margins, such as `.TopMargin`, or `.LeadingMargin` aren't available directly. `UIView` has a new property called `layoutMarginsGuide`, which is a `UILayoutGuide` (you'll learn about these in the next section).
 The layout guide has all the same anchor properties as the view, but now they relate to the view's margins, for example `.TopMargin` would be represented by `layoutMarginsGuide.topAnchor`.